 The Samsonite Eco Advance Medium Spinner (view at e-Bags) is roomy, lightweight, and durable and a top pick for luggage.
 We wish it came in more colors, but it’s made of a recycled polyester that fared exceptionally well in our testing and is good for the environment, too.
 However, if you have your heart set on a hardshell bag, then the July Checked (view at July) will meet your needs.
 The polycarbonate shell is lightweight but resilient and it comes in a variety of popular hues.
 The telescoping handle has 5 height adjustments and it comes with helpful interior organization features, like a compression strap system and laundry bag.

 What to Look for in Luggage

-Are you planning to mostly carry on your luggage or will you need to check?
+Size and weight are especially important factors to consider if you’ll be traveling on a plane.
+Airlines have specific size requirements for carry-on bags and checked bags might be penalized for being oversized or over the weight limit.
 A 22-inch bag should fit in most airlines' overhead bins, but if you want a suitcase that will definitely fit overhead, research your favorite carriers' rules before you commit.

 How do you reset a luggage lock if you forgot the combination?

 If you didn’t reset the code on your TSA luggage lock, you can try to revert it to its factory setting, which is usually 000.
 If that doesn’t do the trick, you try to persuade a TSA officer at the airport to have mercy on you and open your lock using the corresponding master key, or buy a master key on the internet.
 Otherwise, you can contact the lock manufacturer for help resetting the lock.
 Or you can try to crack the code yourself by trying all possible combinations.
 TSA locks generally have 3 dials, so this means trying a maximum of 1,000 combinations starting with 001.
 If you can remember any of the numbers in your combination, you can save time by starting there.